What Happened When We Decided To ‘Unschool’ Reading

 Q: When do kids start reading?
 A: When they’re ready.

-We read to her, she picks up books and gives it a go, we help her write cards and letters to her friends and we write out stories and emails that she dictates to us.
+We read to her, she picks up books and reads as much as she can, coming to us to help with trickier spellings.
+She writes cards and letters to her friends and we write out stories and emails that she dictates to us.
 It’s all part of nurturing a love of literacy and a confidence around the practise to give her a solid baseline from which to progress.
 ‘Not teaching’ her to read doesn’t mean ignoring literacy; it simply means facilitating the learning rather than imposing it.

 Q: When do kids start reading?
 A: When they need to.

-This may not seem like a big deal for most parents- most school kids her age (6) in the UK can read books fluently, so a lot of parents would see the fact that this was noteworthy as a source of embarrassment, even shame.
+This may not seem like a big deal for most parents- most school kids her age in the UK can read books fluently, so a lot of parents would see the fact that this was noteworthy as a source of embarrassment, even shame.